dial-once/node-logtify/README.md

 ``info: [2017-05-10T15:16:31.468Z:local:INFO:] Hello world instanceId={youtInstanceId}``

-A prefix is generated by the Message class, which a chain link receives in a ``handle`` function:
+A prefix is generated by the Message class, which a subscriber receives in a ``handle`` function:
 ```js
 handle(message) {
   // a delimiter can be changed